When you know how to access your subconscious mind power, you will tap into your true potential.

 That’s where this exercise comes in.
-It’s a visualisation.
-A very potent visualisation.
+It’s a powerful visualisation exercise that will bring self actualization.

 We all visualise.
 Whether or not we intentionally use visualisation techniques or not is irrelevant.
-We all visualise things in our mind, most notably when you day dream.
+We all visualise things in our mind, most notably when we daydream.

 Your daydreams matter a lot (read that link, it is very elucidating).
 Your daydreams pass information to your subconscious, and thereby influence your reality.

 But you’re not in control of your daydreams.
-So that information that is being passed to your subconscious, the same information that is controlling your life, is out of your control.
+So the information that is being passed to your subconsciou– the information that is controlling your life,–is out of your control.